Polarization-independent deterministic mode localization in a photonic lantern: Introduction

-With the increasing demand for space-based quantum communication, a hybrid multimode-to-single-mode (MMF-SMF) system offers compelling advantages for quantum key distribution (QKD) receivers by enabling efficient multiplexed light collection while preserving single-mode performance, critical for minimizing modal dispersion and enhancing timing precision in photon detection.
-In QKD, a promising solution for multimode light collection and efficient reformatting of multimode to single-mode signals is the use of photonic lanterns (PLs)\cite{Leon-Saval:10, Birks:15}.
-With a multimode input and multiple single-mode (or few-mode) outputs, PLs have proven to be excellent candidates for multiplexed light collection, detection, and processing.
-In addition to specific applications in time-stretch imaging\cite{articleHKC}, compressive imaging\cite{articleCD}, and optical coherence tomography\cite{articleOCT}, the PLs now offer significant advancement in QKD receiver performance and represent a promising alternative to complex adaptive optics systems in free-space optical communications and QKD\cite{Billault:25,beraza2025,Chandrasekharan:24}.
+With the growing demand for scalable coherent beam combining and multimode-to-single-mode (MM–SM) conversion, hybrid architectures offer compelling advantages for applications requiring efficient light collection and precise modal control.
+Such systems are particularly relevant in coherence-critical domains such as free-space communication and quantum key distribution (QKD), where maintaining SM performance is essential to minimize modal dispersion and preserve timing precision in photon detection.
+A promising approach for achieving efficient MM light collection and reformatting into SM outputs is the use of photonic lanterns (PLs)\cite{Leon-Saval:10,Birks:15}, which provide low-loss, unitary mapping between MM and multiple SM channels.
+With a multimode input and multiple single-moded (or few-moded) outputs, PLs have proven to be excellent candidates for multiplexed light collection, detection, and processing, having already been demonstrated for low-order mode wavefront sensing\cite{articleNorris} and optical beam-steering \cite{Cruz-Delgado:21}.

+In addition to their established roles in time-stretch imaging\cite{articleHKC}, adaptive spatial mode control\cite{articlePLMC}, compressive imaging\cite{articleCD}, space- and mode-division multiplexing\cite{Chen:23,Sai:17,articleAmado}, astronomical instrumentation\cite{2012MNRAS,Lin:25}, and optical coherence tomography\cite{articleOCT}, PLs are now emerging as key enablers for high-performance QKD receivers and as promising low-complexity alternatives to adaptive optics in free-space optical links\cite{Billault:25,beraza2025,Chandrasekharan:24}.
+While PLs have demonstrated impressive capabilities for MM light collection and coherent beam reformatting, their potential for deterministic, reciprocal, and dynamically controllable beam shaping remains largely unexplored.
+Unlocking this capability would elevate PLs from passive mode converters to active, stable, and compact engines for coherent MM control, offering a powerful substitute for bulky and power-hungry adaptive optical systems.